buildAll/jquery-inputdate/README.md

 # jquery.inputdate.js

-## This project is under developing at this moment.
-It can not be used directly now.
+### This project is under developing at this moment.
+Be careful to use it in real project.

 * * *

-This is a jquery plugin to allow user to input date directly in the input rather than use the normal datepicker
+####This is a jquery plugin to allow user to input date directly in the input rather than use the normal datepicker

 But you can try below step to have a try of this plugin now: